andreapdr/andreapdr.github.io/_posts/2021-09-22-Multimodal-Machine-Learning.markdown

 **Token Embeddings**: the linguistic input is embedded via Word-Piece embeddings with a 30.000 vocabulary. **For the visual elements, a special \[IMG\] token is assigned to each one of them**.

 **Visual Feature Embeddings**: For the visual element corresponding to a RoI, the representation is extracted via a **Fast** R-CNN detector (specifically, the hidden representation preceding the output layer, 2048 dimensional vector).
-The non-visual elements are, instead, assigned to vectors extracted from the whole input image (i.e., **Faster** R-CNN on a RoI covering the whole input image -the pixels in the masked ROI are set to zeros before applying Fast R-CNN). **How many ROIs can be fed as input?**
+The non-visual elements are, instead, assigned to vectors extracted from the whole input image (i.e., **Faster** R-CNN on a RoI covering the whole input image -the pixels in the masked ROI are set to zeros before applying Fast R-CNN).
+At least 10 RoI are extracted.

 **Segment Embeddings**: Three types, A, B, and C. Simply designed to separate different input elements.
 A and B for textual input (Question/Answer, or Answer/Reason etc.), C for the image.